 What do you wish every child were taught?

-Do you work within a community or independently?
+Do you prefer to work within a community or independently?

-Do you make and receive studio visits?
-What impact do they have?
+Do you often make and receive studio visits?
+Are they important?

-What advice would you give a photographer following in your steps?
+What advice would you give a young artist following in your steps?

 Written by Flora Alexandra Ogilvy, founder of Arteviste.